How To Apply

 Note: We will accept applications with coursework in progress.
-Five of the eight math and science prerequisites must be completed by the end of December.
-However, all prerequisites must be completed at the time of enrollment.
+Five of the eight math and science prerequisites must be completed by the end of December for Regular Pool applicants.
+However, all ten prerequisites must be completed at the time of enrollment.
 You must submit an official transcript documenting the final grade earned in any prerequisite class that was in progress when you submitted your application.
 Please read through the application materials carefully.
 Any mistakes or omissions will result in a delay in processing your application.

-It is expected that interviews for the Roseman University of Health Sciences, College of Pharmacy will continue until April.
 The Admissions Office will contact selected applicants by phone or email to schedule an interview date and time.
-Therefore, it is essential that you notify the Admissions Office if you change your address, phone number or e-mail address after you submit your application.
+Therefore, it is essential that you notify the Admissions Office if you change your address, phone number, or e-mail address after you submit your application.

 Applicant Code of Conduct Policy

 The Assistant Dean of Admissions and Student Affairs reserves the right to adjust an applicant’s admissions status, disqualify an applicant from admissions consideration or rescind an offer of admission at Roseman should the applicant violate the PharmCAS Applicant Code of Conduct and/or demonstrate a lack of professionalism during the admissions process.

 Academic Forgiveness Policy

 An applicant can request that the Admissions Office use only your grades from the last five years to calculate overall and prerequisite grade point averages (GPAs).

-Example: If you apply for fall 2010, and request academic forgiveness (to request this, you must check the appropriate box on the Roseman application), grades before January 1, 2005 will not be included in the calculation of your overall and math and science prerequisite GPAs.
+Example: If you apply for Fall 2020, and request academic forgiveness (to request this, you must check the appropriate box on the Roseman application), grades before January 1, 2015 will not be included in the calculation of your overall and math and science prerequisite GPAs.
 Your credit hours are still valid and any degrees you have received will still be counted.

 However, applicants making this request must have completed five of the eight math and science prerequisites by the end of December and all 10 required prerequisites, including English and Speech, within the last five years.